nvaccess/audioScreen/readme.md

 * An installed copy of NVDA 2015.4 or higher
 * Windows 8 Operating system or later
 * A Windows 8/10 compatible touch screen, otherwise a mouse.
+* Visual feedback for touch must be turned off in Windows.
+Search for Change Touch Input setting in the start screen, and in that dialog uncheck Show visual feedback when touching the screen.

 ## Download
 * Download [AudioScreen 1.1 [NVDA add-on file]](http://www.nvaccess.org/audioScreen/audioScreen-1.1.nvda-addon).
 * Download [Example images [zip file]](http://www.nvaccess.org/audioScreen/audioScreenImages.zip).